 Proud host of The Winter Carnival of Magic

 Ring 58 is located in Knoxville, Tennessee and serves the needs of magicians throughout the East Tennessee area.
-We meet on the 4th Thursday of each month at:
+We typically meet on the 4th Thursday of each month:

 As we headed to the end of August, we had just ten members join in the fun at the fellowship hall of the Messiah Lutheran Church.
 Plans are forging forward for the Winter Carnival of Magic on March 10-12, 2022, and we just added juggler Howard Mincone and Atlanta's own Fool Us Fooler, Doc Dixon, to the lineup.
 In the meantime, we have a lecture, trip to Terry Evanswood's home and our annual Holiday Party to look forward to over the next few months.

 Our theme for the evening was "Magnetic Magic" (or anything sticky for that matter), and Bill Osburn kicked things off with a self-playing violin that he got at Big Lots last year and modified with a read-switch that made it eerily come on and off with the wave of a wand.
 Bill also had the latest Shin Lim magic set that he showed.
 Michael Priestap had several pieces of magnetic magic including a lock with only one key that worked, a magnetic hollow shell, and a gorgeous ring on shoelace that went on and off effortlessly.
 Bill Sturgis showed a set of black and white chips that turned to various colors right before our eyes.